-Try Dive was just one of the many activities offered at the Skills for Life workshop, and Johnson hopes enough sponsors and interest will pull together for more.
-“My brain says it’s too hard, too many moving parts, logistics, my heart says this is such a life-changing opportunity to be in a room of people who get it, feel normal, a chance to connect, I hope it continues.”
+“Try Dive” was just one of the many activities offered at the Skills for Life workshop.
+Therefore, Johnson hopes enough sponsors and interest will pull together for more.
+“My brain says, ‘it’s too hard.
+There are too many moving parts and logistics.’
+However, my heart says, ‘this is such a life-changing opportunity to be in a room of people who get it and feel normal.’
+It’s a chance to connect and I hope it continues.”

 is a non-profit organization dedicated to bilateral upper-limb loss.
 Its mission is to empower and educate persons missing both arms to pursue fulfilled and independent lives.
 Find out more at enhancingskillsforlife.org.

 is a non-profit organization dedicated to bringing scuba diving to persons with disabilities and joining them with the mainstream of divers.
 Its vision is to create a community of adaptive divers that will dive and travel in the mainstream world of scuba diving through education and overcoming obstacles.
 For more information about the Foundation go to divepirates.org.